Wickedlasers/libLaserdockCore/README.md

 # Supported platforms

-Windows (msvc2017 x86)
+Windows (msvc2019 x86)
 <br>
 macOS (clang)
 <br>
-android (ndk r20 + the latest sdk, arm64/armv7 supported)
+android (ndk r21 + the latest sdk, arm64/armv7 supported)
 <br>
 Linux (tested on Ubuntu 18.04)

 # Prepare to development

 1) Download Qt Online installer from https://www.qt.io/download-qt-installer
-2) Run installer and install Qt for mac/windows (the latest version is recommended, library was tested on 5.13)
+2) Run installer and install Qt for mac/windows (the latest version is recommended, library was tested on 5.15, 5.14 is minimal)
 3) Download the latest stable cmake if you don't have it already https://cmake.org/download/ Minimum cmake version is 3.11

 ### Qt Creator: